Camp Anderson (2) |

 (1864), near Eureka

-A temporary post established by CA Infantry and Mounted Cavalry, located east of town.
+A temporary tent camp established by CA Infantry and Mounted Cavalry, located east of town, 9.8 miles southeast of Arcata along Fickle Hill Road.

 Lighthouse Point Post